kalaspuff/stockholm/README.md

 # <stockholm.Money: "4711.75 SEK">

 # In another example we'll build the message just before hand to be extra descriptive
 # of what's happening.
-The stockholm.MoneyProtobufMessage class is a compiled Python
+The stockholm.MoneyProtobufMessage (or stockholm.protobuf.Money)
-# representation of the google.type.Money protobuf message definition.
-You can also use
+# class is a generated Python representation of the google.type.Money protobuf message
-# your own custom class.
+# definition.
+You can also use your own custom class.
-from stockholm import MoneyProtobufMessage message = MoneyProtobufMessage() message.units = 2549
+import stockholm.protobuf import MoneyProtobufMessage message = MoneyProtobufMessage() message.units = 2549
 message.nanos = 990000000
+message.currency_code = "USD"
 # If you're using custom classes that aren't generated from google.type.Money, then pass
 # your generated class as the proto_class keyword argument.
 In this example, it's not
 # actually needed, since MoneyProtobufMessage is built from google.type.Money definitions.
 money = Money.from_protobuf(message, proto_class=MoneyProtobufMessage)
-# <stockholm.Money: "2549.99">
+# <stockholm.Money: "2549.99 USD">
 message.SerializeToString()
 # b'\x10\xf5\x13\x18\x80\xe7\x88\xd8\x03'